Combining Changes and Conflict Resolution

 Using Whole Documents

 You can resolve conflicted documents too.
-There are two cause for document conflicts:
+There are two causes for document conflicts:

 The involved document is marked as conflicted and you can see the reason in the details column of the Changes pane.
-You can resolve the conflict by one of the following:
+You can resolve the conflict by one choosing one of the following options:

 Notification Controls